dyedwiper/cinesmall/README.md

 ### Hints

 - As you see it is a German book.
-I don't like non-english words in the code though it is often recommended in DDD, so I translated the domain language.
+Though it is often recommended in DDD, I don't like non-english words in the code, so I translated the domain language.
 - I left out a few parts of the domain and added more detail to others.
 - A few business rules might differ slightly in the different apps.
 If so it is unintentionally and due to lack of time and need.